-- There are two types of websites competing for the tops spots: those offering services (travel agencies, hotels, airlines, etc.) and those promoting content (personal blogs, review websites, etc.).
+- There are two types of websites competing for the tops spots: those offering services (travel agencies, hotels, airlines, etc.) and those promoting content (personal blogs, travel blogs, review websites, etc.).
 You will be competing against both, to a certain extent.

 - Search engines have become a traveller’s preferred way of doing research about all things travel.

 - People will most often enter more general terms as a search query – they will rarely look for a specific agency or hotel – in other words, ranking for long tail keywords is crucial.

 - A visitor will not convert on the first visit, and will almost never visit just one travel website – they will do a fair amount of research, explore several options, and then make their choice.
 Your goal is to have them come back, rather than get that conversion as soon as you can.